An Equivariant Tamagawa Number Formula for t-Modules and Applications: Main Results

 Consequently, from the definitions we have an equality of special values

 In particular, if $S=W$, then $\cM$ is an $\cO_K/\cO_F$--taming module in the classical sense, with the additional property (2) in the definition above, so we get equalities

 \end{remark}

-The next Lemma gives us a recipe for constructing $(E, S, \cO_K/\cO_F)$--taming modules.
-It is very important to note that the recipe is independent of the $t$--module $E$, i.e. it produces $(E, S, \cO_K/\cO_F)$--taming modules, for all $t$--modules $E$ as above. \begin{lemma} Let $S$ be a set as above, let $\cM$ be an $\cO_K/\cO_F$--taming module and let
+The next Lemma builds upon ideas developed in the non--equivariant setting in \S3.2 of \cite{ANT} and it gives us a recipe for constructing $(E, S, \cO_K/\cO_F)$--taming modules.
+It is very important to note that the recipe is independent of the $t$--module $E$, i.e. it produces $(E, S, \cO_K/\cO_F)$--taming modules, for all $t$--modules $E$ defined over $\mathcal O_F$. \begin{lemma} Let $S$ be a set as above, let $\cM$ be an $\cO_K/\cO_F$--taming module and let

 where $S_A$ is the subset of ${\rm MSpec}(A)$ consisting of all the primes sitting below primes in $S$.
-Then $\cM_\xi$ is an $(E, S, \cO_K/\cO_F)$--taming module, for all $t$--modules $E$ as above. \end{lemma} \begin{proof} The fact that $\cM_\xi$ satisfies condition (2) in Definition \ref{D:supertaming} is an immediate consequence of the $\cO_F[G]$--module isomorphism $\cM\simeq\cM_\xi$ given by multiplication by $\xi$ and the observation that $\cM/\xi\cM$ is finite, supported only at primes in $S$.
+Then $\cM_\xi$ is an $(E, S, \cO_K/\cO_F)$--taming module, for all $t$--modules $E$ defined over $\mathcal O_F$. \end{lemma} \begin{proof} The fact that $\cM_\xi$ satisfies condition (2) in Definition \ref{D:supertaming} is an immediate consequence of the $\cO_F[G]$--module isomorphism $\cM\simeq\cM_\xi$ given by multiplication by $\xi$ and the observation that $\cM/\xi\cM$ is finite, supported only at primes in $S$.

 Now, it is easy to see that for all $x\in (\cM_\xi)^n$, all $a\geq 1$, and all $v\in S$, we have

 Consequently, for all $\alpha\in A$ and all $\widehat x\in (\cM_\xi/v\cM_\xi)^n$ , we have

 This proves that for all $v\in S$, the identity map gives an $A[G]$--linear isomorphism